 Vampire’s Kiss Cocktail

 Other Recipes to Try

-If you enjoy this recipe, give these seasonal cocktails a try and follow me on Instagram
+If you enjoyed this creative spin on a seasonal cocktail, give the following fall-flavored recipes a try and follow me on Instagram

+Vampire’s Kiss Cocktail